engraving-challenges/winterwind/README.md

 that I own but (as a pianist) never dared to touch so far.
 These pieces have been published in Germany, so they are actually free to use (because there isn't such a long time protection regarding the *publication* date in the EU).
-Surprisingly they are comparably simple notation-wise, but I think I found a nice example and challenging task: a page from the study on Chopin's study in a minor op.
+Surprisingly, most of them are quite simple notation-wise, but I think I found one nice example that would be a challenging task: a page from the study on Chopin's study in a minor op.
 25/11.
 You'll find it in the [PNG file](chopin-godowsky.png) in this directory.

 ---